P5vc/fetch-apply/README.md

 #### Modules

 Modules are pieces of code that have a specific task or job.
-Modules are generally related to a single program, and therefore are labeled with that program's name.
+Modules are generally related to a single program, and therefore are usually labeled with that program's name.

 To create a module, make a new directory within the `modules` directory.
 The title of this directory will be the module's name.
 Within the new directory you just made, create the following two, required files: `variables` and `apply`.